 - a) Generally.
 The hearings will be conducted in an inquisitorial manner, which means that the Hearing Board will be responsible for asking questions of the parties and the witnesses and developing evidence through testimony.
 The Dean of Students, as Chair of the Hearing Board, will resolve any questions concerning procedure or the admission of evidence or testimony (including the relevancy and reliability of the evidence and testimony).
 Members of the University community are expected to provide truthful testimony.
 Any falsification of information or false testimony by any party or witness may subject that party or witness to disciplinary action. - b) Testimony of the Respondent.
-The Respondent may choose not to testify or appear before the Hearing Board; however, his or her exercise of that option will not preclude the Hearing Board from making a determination regarding the Complaint filed against the Respondent. - c) Private.
-Hearing shall normally be conducted in private.
-In order to comply with FERPA and Title IX and to provide an orderly process for the presentation and consideration of relevant information without undue intimidation or pressure, the hearing process is not open to the general public.
+The Respondent may choose not to testify or appear before the Hearing Board; however, his or her exercise of that option will not preclude the Hearing Board from making a determination regarding the Complaint filed against the Respondent. - In order to comply with FERPA and Title IX and to provide an orderly process for the presentation and consideration of relevant information without undue intimidation or pressure, the hearing process is not open to the general public.
 Accordingly, documents prepared in anticipation of the hearings (including the Complaint, the Investigative Report, the notices of hearing, and the prehearing submissions referenced above) and documents, testimony, or other information introduced at the hearings may not be disclosed outside the hearing proceedings, except as may be required or authorized by law. - d) Separate Hearings.
 In hearings involving more than one respondent, the Dean of Students, as chairperson, may at his or her discretion, permit the hearings concerning each Respondent to be conducted separately or jointly. - e.)
 Cross examination.
-The alleged victim and Respondent will not be allowed to directly cross-examine each other or witnesses. - f) Witnesses.
-Witnesses other than the alleged victim and Respondent will be excluded from the hearing except during their specific witness testimony.

-- Record.
-There shall be a single verbatim record, such as a digital recording, of all hearings before the Hearing Board, not including deliberations.
-The recording shall be the property of the University. - h) Separation of parties.
+The alleged victim and Respondent will not be allowed to directly cross-examine each other or witnesses. - Witnesses.
+Witnesses other than the alleged victim and Respondent will be excluded from the hearing except during their specific witness testimony. - Record.
+There shall be a single verbatim record, such as a digital recording, of all hearings before the Hearing h) Separation of parties.
 The Hearing Board may accommodate concerns for the personal safety, well-being, retaliation, and/or fears of the confrontation of the alleged victim, Respondent, and/or other witnesses during the hearing by providing a visual screen, or permitting participation by telephone, video conferencing or by other means.